AWS S3 Data Protection

 - SSE-KMS provides the option to create and manage encryption keys yourself, or use a default customer master key (CMK) that is unique to you, the service you’re using, and the region you’re working in.

-- Creating and Managing your own CMK gives you more flexibility, including the ability to create, rotate, disable, and define access controls, and to audit the encryption keys used to protect your data.
+- Creating and Managing CMK gives more flexibility, including the ability to create, rotate, disable, and define access controls, and to audit the encryption keys used to protect the data.

 - Data keys used to encrypt your data are also encrypted and stored alongside the data they protect and are unique to each object